Dhvani-intwala/spice-villa/README.md

 the priority of each user story in the Kanban board.
 As the user stories were accomplished, they were moved in the Trello board from To Do, Progress and Done lists.

+### Design

+The theme for the project were chosen in accordance with the intended target market in mind for the restaurant.
+With its fancy looks and feel, dark colours and luxurious details and effects, the theme fits perfect for the goal of giving the visitor the impression that this is a very high quality restaurant.

 ## Features

 ### Navbar